joealden/corum-docs/README.md

 The Documentation for Corum and its API.

+To read this book just on Github, open `src/SUMMARY.md`.

 ## Usage

 This documentation is designed to be processed by the rust crate, (package)